Zazzles2908/Mini-Agent_ACP/documents/ZAI_COST_ANALYSIS.md

 3. **Add cost tracking** to monitor usage
 4. **Implement user controls** for cost vs. quality tradeoffs

+**Note**: These recommendations apply equally to direct API and SDK approaches since they have identical pricing.

 ---

 ## 🎯 **Action Items**